 Manchester is England's second biggest legal market after London.
-It's home to more major firms than you can shake a stick at with more opening up offices here are the time.
+It's home to more major firms than you can shake a stick at with more offices opening up here are the time.
 Liverpool, though of less importance as legal markets go, is still a significant North West business hub.

 It's fair to say that we associate Manchester with many things.
 Industrialisation.
 Rave and bucket hats.
 Football glory.
 Mod haircuts.
 Oasis.
 Marx and Engels.
 Trams, canals, Corrie and the actual Albert Square.
 Nicknamed 'Cottonopolis' during the Victorian era because of its role as a centre for textile manufacturing, Manchester was the world's first ever site of unplanned urbanisation.
 While cotton spinning boomed, engineering, chemical and financial companies also sprang up and flourished.

-In addition, it's fair to say firms without a long-established base in the city have been going mad for Madchester in recent years.
+In addition, it's fair to say firms without a long-established base in the city have been going mad for Manchester in recent years.
 Established regional and national firms are now having to share territory with City players looking to 'northshore' some of their work by launching support offices outside the capital where rent and overheads are cheaper.
 In 2015, US-based giant Latham & Watkins announced it was to set up a support base in Manc, as did magic circle member Freshfields and City stalwart Berwin Leighton Paisner.
-Such Northern branches may be 'low-cost' support centres, they do come with legal job opportunities.
+Such Northern branches may be 'low-cost' support centres, but they do come with legal job opportunities.
 For example, Freshfields is set to launch legal apprenticeships in the city.

 There are also a clutch of firms which have set up beefier, full-service offices in Manc.
 London human rights aficionado Leigh Day opened its doors here in 2014 with a dedicated personal injury and medical negligence practice and is now set to offer training contracts here.
 Other out-of-towners which have recently opened offices in the city and watched them grow are Newcastle's Ward Hadaway, Bristol's TLT and City firm Clyde & Co.

-The success of native Manchester firms (like DWF) in expanding nationally and the allure of the city to outsiders has had a rather odd effect: there are now no large true-blue Manchester firms (or for that matter North West firms).
+The success native Manchester firms (like DWF) have had in expanding nationally and the allure of the city to outsiders has had a rather odd effect: there are now no large true-blue Manchester firms (or for that matter North West firms).
 The two closest examples are Brabners (which is pretty small and also has an office in Liverpool) and Hill Dickinson (which also has big offices in London and Liverpool, where it started life).
 What this means is that if you want to train at a large commercial firm in Manchester you can only choose from firms with offices across the country.

 Liverpool is home to two top football clubs, three universities, one of the largest ports in the UK and a brimming retail scene.
 While the city is nearly as large as Manchester in terms of population and offers its inhabitants many of the same social and cultural amenities, its significance as a legal hub is not as great as that of its inland sister.
 In terms of size, the legal market is more like that of smaller cities like Nottingham or Newcastle.